Moulik21/eyegazeauth/log.md

   - Implemented PAM support for wx python program; child process will now forefit its root privledges. - Daniel Bishara
   - Created setup.sh, ideally this will eventually be a one-off script that will perform all necessary setup for environment such as moving files into the correct locations, downloading necessary packages, ensuring correct file permissions etc. I plan to make this more sophisticated next week - Daniel Bishara
   - Add sizers for login and add basic picture points login (without grid for now)
+  - Work on creating backgground process to handle root privilages, a new issue is that we can not take advantage of the PassLib library in C, must use another library like OpenSSL.
+Another concern is how to safely transfer password hash between Python script and C PAM. - Calin Chirvase